 Programme Area Budget Outline Explanation

 Small Grants / £1,570,000 - c.31 grants per year;

 Single-year (approx. - Maximum award of £50,000 per grant;

 Awards 50%) Charities would have the choice of

 either applying for a small grant or for

 a large grant (see below) each year -

 max.
 1 application per charity;

 Projects must meet a basic need

 (water, education, etc.);

-This broadly replicates the current
+- This broadly replicates the current

 funding approach;

 - The smaller number of awards (down

 from approx. 80 p.a.) enables greater

 due diligence and oversight of

 individual projects, with "spot audits"

 or inspections by or on behalf of the

 Commission forming part of the

 project monitoring;

-The significant reduction in the total
+- The significant reduction in the total

 number of projects would enable the

 Commission to request fuller financial

 information as part of the reporting

 process, as the Commission's officers

 would have the time to review these.

 - This area of work could be increased

 a small amount with an increase in

 funding.
 But there are significant

 overheads involved in the oversight

 of small grants, so it would not be

 capable of substantial or rapid

-Lorgo Granta / £000.000 expansion.
+expansion.

 Large Grants / £900,000 - Providing 6 new grants per year based

-Multi-year Awards (approx. 30%) on maximum award of £150,000 per award;
+Multi-year (approx. on maximum award of £150,000 per

+Awards 30%) award;

-50/0) - Awards to be paid over 2 or 3 years;
+Awards to be paid over 2 or 3 years; Charities would have the action of

-Charities would have the option of
+- Charities would have the option of

 either applying for a large grant or for

 a small grant (see above) each year -

 max.
 1 application per charity;

 Larger, long-term investments in communities and in partner organisations improves the security and sustainability of developments, and is consistent with the Internal Audit recommendations; Each project will be supported by a contractual agreement with the charity, including the programme for staged payments, reporting, etc.; As there would be only a few projects in progress in any particular year, the Commission would have be able to maintain close oversight of each project and its impact for the beneficiaries; This is the area of the Commission's work most capable of expansion with

-increasing overheads.
+an increase in budget, without increasing overheads.

-Disaster and £350,000 - Grants to be based on maximum
+Disastor and £3E0 000 - Grants to be based on maximum

+Disaster and £350,000

 Emergency Relief (approx. award of £100,000 per award;

-Awards (upprox.
-12%) - The Commission will prioritise
+Awards 12%) The Commission will prioritise 'unreported' disasters11;

-;;;; 'unreported' disasters 11 ;

-- The majority of the budget will be
+The majority of the budget will be

 allocated on a quarterly basis to such

 'unreported' disasters;

-between £50,000 and £100,000 will be retained for ad hoc requests and appeals;
+- between £50,000 and £100,000 will be

+retained for ad hoc requests and appeals;

 - The Commission will prioritise

 charities (including smaller charities)

 which have a strong presence in the

 affected region and so are able to

 respond immediately;

-A smaller number of larger grants will allow deeper due diligence to be
+- A smaller number of larger grants will

-ι αποινι αθέρεις από απισερίζει το ρε

-done;
+allow deeper due diligence to be

+done; - This helps to manage concerns about

+safeguarding in the humanitarian

+response sector;

+L